cmorrell28/cmorrell28/README.md

 ### About Me 😄

-I am a Master of Science in Electrical Engineering student at the Institue of Biomedical Engineering interested in machine learning, computer vision, embedded systems, and all things programming.
+I am a Master of Science in Electrical Engineering student at the Institute of Biomedical Engineering interested in machine learning, computer vision, embedded systems, and all things programming.
 You can reach me via email at cmorrell@unb.ca.

 <!--
 **cmorrell28/cmorrell28** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.